Applying a new speaker cloth

 Detaching the old fabric

-Getting the old fabric off the baffle didn't take too long.
+Getting the old fabric off the baffle was easy.

 I used warm water with a bit of dishwashing detergent and wetted the